oasis-core/BEP20-Token/readme.md

 ## reference code
 https://github.com/vittominacori/bep20-generator

-## differece from ref
+## difference from the ref
-* to remove payable function.
+* to remove payable function
 * to move location of TokenRecover.sol
-* to clean-start for truffle and gananche.
+* to clean-start for truffle and gananche